All the facts you need to know about Goa

 - Prominent politician and former central minister – Eduardo Faleiro.

 - Freedom-fighter as well as former mayor of Bombay – Dr. Simon C. Fernandes.

 - Member in the first Cabinet of Tony Blair – Keith Vaz.

-- Writer of the first major book on Indian drugs and remedies – Garcia de Orta.
+- The writer of the first major book on Indian drugs and remedies – Garcia de Orta.

 - Nuclear scientist and Chairman of the Atomic Energy Commission – Anil Kakodkar.

 - Head of the prestigious Council of Scientific and Industrial Research – Raghunath Mashelkar.